restatedev/documentation/docs/services/introspection.md

 Restate exposes information on invocations and application state via its Introspection SQL API.
 You can use this to gain insight into the status of invocations and the service state that is stored.

 This can be useful for troubleshooting.
-For example, a handler might be blocked for a specific key, and you want to kill the invocation that is blocking it but you don't know the service invocation ID.
+For example, a handler might be blocked for a specific key, and you want to kill the invocation that is blocking it but you don't know the invocation ID.
 Or you want to check what is currently stored in the state of a service.

 To let you do this, Restate exposes two SQL tables that you can query via the [*psql* client](https://www.postgresql.org/docs/current/app-psql.html):
 - `sys_status` table to inspect invocation status.